 A very short delay between one person talking and the person at the other end being able to hear what has been said can be experienced with some videoconferencing technologies.
 If you have disabled the duplex, there may also be a short delay as the system switches between a person stopping talking and being able to hear the other person.
 In face-to-face communication we leave small gaps for the other person to take up the conversation if they want to, if they don't we tend to carry on.
 In a videoconference the delay interrupts this subconscious exchange.
 The videoconferenced conversation can therefore often lapse into hesitations and interruptions.
 Although it creates a more stilted conversation, slow down the pace of the exchange and clarify handovers.
 This is particularly important if you have the duplex disabled, since it’s possible for the other person to entirely miss the first second or so of what you are saying.

 You may also find that your speakers may cut out if you say anything.
 If the time delay due to the duplex being disabled is particularly long, then you might find that even a simple “yes” will halt the flow of the speaker at the other end for a second or more.
 You may consider a non-verbal gesture instead, however, nodding and shaking of heads will not be picked up unless the frame rate is very high.
-Use thumbs up or down instead, since a single frame can convey this, or another gesture if this one is inappropriate in the culture of the participants.
+Use thumbs up or down instead, since a single frame can convey this.

 If you find you have created confusion by talking over each other, it is worth spending some time clarifying what has been said before moving on.